 Exams are stressful.
 First there’s the lead up in preparing for the exams, then there’s the day of the exam itself, and once it’s all over, you’ll have to wait to find out how you did.
 It’s understandable that you might be feeling anxious around this time.

-Leaving Cert students have faced a lot of uncertainty in 2020, and Calculated Grades have added to these feelings of stress and anxiety.
-It is hard to know what grade to expect if you haven't actually sat an exam, so it's normal to be feeling confused or unsure about what will happen next.
-Remember that no matter what results you get in your calculated grades, you have lots of options, including appealing your grade.
+Leaving Cert students have faced a lot of uncertainty in 2021, and Accredited Grades have added to these feelings of stress and anxiety.
+It is hard to know what grade to expect if you haven’t actually sat an exam, so it’s normal to be feeling confused or unsure about what will happen next.
+Remember that no matter what results you get, you have lots of options, including appealing your grade.
 If you want more information on calculated grades or you would like to talk to someone about your options, you can chat live with a Youth Information Officer.

 You may be having a mix of feelings about your results, especially since you never had the opportunity to sit the exam.
 This could include confusion, relief, guilt, disappointment, frustration, or other emotions.
 If you’re feeling upset or overwhelmed about your results, the CAO, or your plans for the future, our anonymous 24/7 text message support service can connect you with a trained volunteer who will listen to you and help you to move forward feeling better.